SBU-BMI/quip_cnn_segmentation/training-data-synthesis/README.md

 The second bit indicates if it is a nuclear boundary pixel.
 The third bit indicates if it is a nuclear center pixel.
 ```
+In other words, a pixel value in nuclear masks ranges from 0 to 7.

 ## Extract real images with no mask
 Extract real images with no masks: